dipAch/dipach.github.io/_posts/2020-09-12-aggiungi-un-comando.md

 bash-5.0#
 ```

-It's also a good idea to run the tests (post running **make**), and verify that all as well as our newly added tests are passing.
+It's also a good idea to run the tests (post running **make**), and verify that all including our newly added tests are passing.

 ```
 bash-5.0#